KSU-MS/TV-Stuff/README.md

 # TV-Stuff
-this for the TV that-s outside the workshop
+this for the TV that's outside the workshop